Pine Straw Sale

-Pine Straw Sold Out Click to order
+Pine Straw Sold out

 The Garden Club of Celebration sells pine straw at a sale price to the community twice each year, in October and March, the times of year when you are either preparing your beds for the Spring or tidying up after the summer.

 Pine straw is delivered to your home in bales, each bale will cover an area approximately 3ft by 6ft.
 This is equivalent to two bags of pine bark.

 With the summer rains and water from irrigation, the pine straw slowly breaks down and can be renewed every six months with another delivery.